ndemont/push_swap/README.md

 - **push_swap [-cvs] [-src] [file ...] [arguments ...]**

-Receive a list of integer arguments ad a pile and sorts the list.
-It will generates instructions used  to sort the pile.
+Receives a list of integer arguments as a pile and generates the instructions used to sort that pile.

 - **checker [-cvs] [--src] [file ...] [arguments ...]**